 The ESL Future Perfect Continuous verb tense is one of the last tenses taught to ESL and EFL learners.
-Thorough coverage of this tense will cover verb conjugation, verb tense forms and verb tense functions.
-This page provides tips for teaching ESL students the Future Perfect Continuous tense (also called the Future Perfect Progressive).

 The Future Perfect Continuous (or Future Perfect Progressive) is constructed this way:

-The verb conjugation is the same for all subjects, however, this verb tense has the longest string of words.
-So it's often difficult for English language learners to consistently get the order right.
+The verb conjugation is the same for all subjects, however, this verb tense has the longest string of words; so it's often difficult for English language learners to consistently get the order right.

 Here are the Future Perfect Continuous forms all English language students must learn.

-The Future Perfect Continuous is used to emphasize the duration of an activity that will be in progress before another time or event in the future.
+The ESL Future Perfect Continuous is used to emphasize the duration of an activity that will be in progress before another time or event in the future.

 Here are some examples: